meteor/meteor/content/routing.md

 meteor add zimme:active-route
 ```

-In the Todos example app, we link to each list the user knows about in the `appBody` template:
+In the Todos example app, we link to each list the user knows about in the `App_body` template:

 ```html
 {{#each list in lists}}